os2display/docs/Installation guide.md

-This is an installation guide to setup and configure the aroskanalen display system.
+NB: This is supplement to the installation script (see [installation folder](https://github.com/os2display/docs/tree/development/installation), which is the updated installation.
+Please make pull requests if any errors or issues with the guide, so it can be updated for the next user.

 # Requirements
 The guide assumes that you have an installed linux based server with the following packages installed and at least the versions given.